oks-erm/booking/README.md

 ![](readme/features/confirm.png)

-The Confirm function picks all bookings for today that are not confirmed and prints them out one by one with a customer's contact information.
-Having contacted a customer the user can choose between "Confirmed" (if the booking is successfully confirmed), "Skip"(if they weren't able to contact the customer) or "Cancel"(if the booking was cancelled as a result of contacting the customer).
+The Confirm function picks all bookings for today that are not confirmed and prints them out, one by one, with a customer's contact information.
+Having contacted a customer, the user can choose between "Confirmed" (when the reservation is confirmed successfully), "Skip"(when they weren't able to contact the customer) or "Cancel"(when the customer cancelled the reservation on the call).

 - **Reschedule**

 ![](readme/features/reschedule1.png)
 ![](readme/features/reschedule2.png)

-The Reschedule function allows to change any aspect of the booking: date, time and number of people.
-When a new date is chosen, the program prints out all existing bookings for this date to help the user assess the situation and avoid overbooking.
+The Reschedule function allows you to change any parameter of the booking entry: date, time and number of people.
+When a new date is entered, the program prints out all existing bookings for this date to help the user assess the situation and avoid overbooking.

 - **Cancel**

 ![](readme/features/cancel.png)

 The Cancel function cancels a chosen booking.
-A cancelled booking remains in the database for analitics purposes, it receives an attribute "cancelled".
+A cancelled booking receives an attribute "cancelled" and remains in the database for analytics purposes.

 - **Customers Menu**

 ![](readme/features/cust_menu.png)

 The Customers Menu includes options related to customers: View customers and Stats.
-A new customer function is not on the menu, bacause there is no need to create a customer without a booking, therefore it gets created with a new booking.
+A new customer function is not in the menu because there is no need to create a customer without a booking, so it gets created along with a new booking.

 - **View Customers**

 ![](readme/features/view_cust.png)

-Allows to search customers by name or view the full list of existing customers if needed.
+Allows to search customers by name or view the complete list of existing customers if needed.

 - **Stats**

 ![](readme/features/stats.png)

-Generates a pdf report about basic business data, such as age groups of customers, number of bookings per customer and a percentage of cancelled bookings.
-It is saved to Google Drive and could be accessed by the [link](https://drive.google.com/drive/folders/1RMQBmiL3ATEkIAtPFmQypM5rcYfzXsD-) below the terminal.
+Generates a pdf report from business's data, such as age groups of customers, number of bookings per customer and percentage of cancelled bookings.
+It is saved to Google Drive and is avilable by the [link](https://drive.google.com/drive/folders/1RMQBmiL3ATEkIAtPFmQypM5rcYfzXsD-) below the terminal.

 - **Staff Menu**